 - APX Program → Why APX?
 Why are we the right partner to win this?

-Last but not least, pitch deck design matters.
+Last but not least, the pitch deck design matters.
 We don’t expect you to have your corporate identity completely figured out – or even to have a logo yet.
 Just prove to us that you have a good feeling for form and function.
 After all, an image is worth a thousand words.
 How you design your pitch deck gives us tons of insights into how you plan on building your product, even if you’re not a designer.

 Best of luck!